Terms and conditions

 5.2.
 Invoice period: The customer may choose to be invoiced by Veronym in monthly or annual instalments.
 Veronym invoices all fixed monthly or annual fees in advance.

 5.3.
-All invoices are due and payable on the last day of the month in which the invoice is issued, but at the latest on the last day of the month following the receipt of the invoice.
+All invoices are due and payable 14 days after the invoice is issued.
 If payment is not made within the payment period, the debtor is in default (section 286, (2) No. 1 BGB) without the need for a reminder.

 5.4.
 Payment is made via bank transfer to the bank account specified by Veronym if not specified otherwise on the invoice.